SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 5) CARING FOR YOURSELF.

-Caring for yourself involves a child’s basic understanding of her body.
+Caring for yourself means the child has a basic understanding of her body.
 This includes emotional health for carrying out self care tasks.
 A child with failure to thrive may avoid taking medication.
 Also, they may avoid eating.
-Likewise, they may ignore symptoms out of frustration.
+Likewise, they may ignore these tasks because they are frustrated.

 6) HEALTH AND PHYSICAL WELL-BEING.